 \subsection{Pre-Training on Multi-Domain Time Series}

-We pre-train our model using masked data modelling (MDM) \citep{He2022} to learn generalisable time series features across domains.
-We mask a subset of input tokens and only encode the visible (i.e. non-masked) tokens using an encoder $f(\cdot)$.
-Afterwards, we complement the encoded tokens with learnable mask tokens and feed them to a decoder $g(\cdot)$, reconstructing the original input tokens.
+To learn generalisable time series features, we adapt masked data modelling (MDM) \citep{He2022} and pre-train \texttt{OTiS} on multi-domain time series, as visualised in Figure \ref{fig:method}.
+We mask a subset of the input tokens and only encode the visible tokens using an encoder $f(\cdot)$.
+We then complement the encoded tokens with learnable mask tokens and pass them through a decoder $g(\cdot)$ to reconstruct the input tokens.